googleapis/github-repo-automation/README.md

 them.
 For example, close all PRs with the word `test` in the title:

 `$ repo reject --title test`

+If `--clean` is specified, the branch associated with the PR will also be deleted.
+Branches on forked PRs will be ignored.

 ### repo rename